deadrepo/LunoBlockChainBot/README.md

 # LunoBlockChainBot
-[LunoBlockChainBot] is a telegram cryptocurrency Bot created by @icyurei or @ikmxleo.
+[LunoBlockChainBot] is a telegram cryptocurrency Bot created by deadrepo.
 You can check the current price of Bitcoin, Ethereum, Ripple, and Litecoins both in MYR and USD.
 Also with news features added and a funfacts about Bitcoins.

-created by @icyurei or @ikxmleo [4zer0day]
+created by deadrepo

 contact me for source code